-A number of issuers in the integrated oil and gas industry are government-related issuers that may get uplift in their ratings due to expected government support.
-However, for certain issuers, government ownership can have a negative impact on the underlying Baseline Credit Assessment.
-For example, price controls, onerous taxation and high distributions can have a negative effect on an issuer's underlying credit profile.
+Government-related issuers may receive ratings uplift due to expected government support.
+However, for certain issuers, government ownership can have a negative impact on the underlying Baseline Credit Assessment.7 For example, price controls, onerous taxation and high distributions can have a negative effect on an issuer's underlying credit profile.